Grant announcement: 50/50 production support

 The decision is based on the Act on the Government’s Support for the Promotion of Film Culture (1174/2018), the Act on Discretionary Government Transfers (688/2001) and the Administrative Procedure Act (434/2003).

-• processing support applications and agreements: production support and marketing and distribution support for feature films, slate development support
+• processing support applications and agreements: production support for feature films, slate development support